 Use the federal government's College Navigator , the best free source on the Internet for getting information about colleges and universities.

 Many four-year colleges and universities require a test for admission, either the Scholastic Assessment Test (call toll-free 1-866-756-7346), or the American College Test (call 1-319-337-1270).
 Visit with the admissions or counseling staff of the schools you are interested in to determine which of these tests you need to take.
 Keep in mind that each test also has a schedule for signing up and paying, and informing you of your scores.
 Information about these dates, as well as where you take the tests, is available on the tests' websites.

-The Library's LearningExpress database also offers practice tests for the SAT, ACT, and certification exams for many different professions, free to use with your Library card.
+The LearningExpress Library also offers practice tests for the SAT, ACT, and certification exams for many different professions, free to use with your Library card.

 Many colleges have an application deadline that you need to meet to be accepted to the school.
 In addition to completing the application, you will need to submit your high school transcript, a document which has all of the grades you earned in high school.
 A person can normally make this request in writing to their high school, but there will usually be a fee.
 Contact your former high school to learn their specific procedures for getting a transcript.

 After you are admitted, many institutions will also offer placement tests.
 Your scores on these tests will help you select the right classes.

 For additional information, contact an H&R Block Business & Career Center librarian by phone, 816.701.3717, or by e-mail, email@example.com .